Skip to content

 History of National Meteor Watch Day

 When space debris, for example, pieces of rock, enter the earth’s atmosphere, the surrounding air becomes scorching hot because of the friction.
-Therefore, you see a ‘shooting star’ that streaks through the sky, with flaming air surrounding it.
+Therefore, what your eyes see a ‘shooting star’ that streaks through the sky, with flaming air surrounding it.
 This is what is known as a meteor.
 Most of the meteoroids that result in meteors are merely the size of a pebble.

 Meteors tend to be viewed during the night.
 They are at their most visible when they are between 34 and 70 miles above the Earth.
 Once they reach between 31 and 51 miles above the Earth, they usually disintegrate.
 Their glow time tends to last for around one second.